Environmental Protection Agency (EPA).

 III.
 Statutory and Executive Order Reviews

-On January 24, 2018, OEPA submitted its HMIWI withdrawal, in which it certifies that there is only one HMIWI unit currently operating in Ohio.
+On January 21, 2018, OEPA submitted its HMIWI withdrawal, in which it certifies that there is only one HMIWI unit currently operating in Ohio.
 On January 18, 2013, OEPA confirmed that two of the four HMIWI units had shut down.
 Since that time an additional HMIWI unit has shut down.
 The only remaining HMIWI unit is at Stericycle, Inc, located in Warren, OH.
-Because there is only one source remaining in the State, OEPA is requesting that the previously approved State Plan be withdrawn and that the Federal Plan apply to the source.
+Because there is only one source, OEPA is requesting that the previously approved State Plan be withdrawn and that the Federal Plan apply to the source.